 NCIA believes that state-sanctioned cannabis businesses should be able to take the same tax deductions as any other legitimate business, and we are working on Capitol Hill to make this a reality.
 Section 280E of the Internal Revenue Code prohibits businesses involved in "drug trafficking" from deducting normal business expenses from their net income.

 This policy is being applied to medical cannabis dispensaries operating legally under state law, resulting in their federal tax burden being significantly higher than that imposed on any other business.
 In fact, some medical cannabis operations could be driven out of business on account of this provision.
-As a result of NCIA's advocacy on behalf of the cannabis industry, Rep. Pete Stark (D-CA) and Rep. Dana Rohrabacher (R-CA) introduced the "Small Business Tax Equity Act of 2011" during the 112th session of Congress, which would have exempted state-legal medical cannabis businesses from Section 280E.
-During the current session of Congress, NCIA is working with members of Congress on a strategy to have Section 280E permanently fixed.
+As a result of NCIA's advocacy on behalf of the cannabis industry, Rep. Ed Perlmutter (D-CO) introduced the "Small Business Tax Equity Act" (H.R.
+2240) on June 6, 2013.
+If approved, H.R.
+2240 will exempt state-legal medical cannabis businesses from Section 280E.
+NCIA is working with members of Congress to build support for H.R.
+2240 and other strategies for a permanent fix to 280E.

 EQUAL ACCESS TO BANKING